7:00AM to 5:00PM

 While plungers solve the problem, it’s best to try avoiding clogs in the first place.
 One key is limiting what goes down the drain.

 Don’t flush paper towels, rags, diapers, or “flushable” wipes, which don’t truly dissolve like toilet paper.
 These items can catch and accumulate over time.
-You can also pour 1/2 cup baking soda into the clogged drain monthly, then follow with 1/2 cup vinegar to help cut through oils and soap scum buildup.
+You can also pour 1/2 cup baking soda into the clogged drain monthly, then follow with 1/2 cup vinegar to help cut through oils and soap scum build-up.

-Using a plunger is perfectly sanitary as long as it is only used on blocked toilets and cleaned with dish soap or hot water afterwards.
+A plunger is perfectly sanitary as long as it is only used on blocked toilets and cleaned with dish soap or hot water afterwards.
 Plungers have thick handles to avoid contact with waste, and the clog-clearing end remains fully submerged.

 Once the blocked toilet is unclogged, flush repeatedly until clean.
 Any remaining waste can remain in the bowl and be flushed away normally.
 Avoid manually removing waste unless absolutely necessary for health reasons.

-In general, no, as plungers are designed for clearing toilet drains without harm.
+No, as plungers are designed for clearing toilet drains without harm.
 However, vigorous or prolonged plunging in one spot could crack older toilets over time.
 It’s best to plunge rhythmically all over the drain opening, not just one area.

 With the simple tips covered here, you now have the skills and confidence to conquer the most common toilet clogs yourself using a basic plumbing tool – the plunger.
 Whether maintaining clear drains through prevention habits or springing into action when clogs occur, following this guide means toilet troubles no longer threaten your day.